gcavalcante8808/htpwd/README.md

  * TARGET_PAGE: The link for a page which the user can access with the new password. eg: https://myzabbix.enterprise.com.

+If you need a diferente port for the gunicorn process, change it in gunicorn.py module.

 Bellow a full example of the changes needed:

 Base subdomain: htpwd.mydomain.com